 My hon.
 Friend the Member for Peterborough (Mr Jackson) highlighted the second point, which is the idea of people paying more but not getting any facilities in return—in other words, a tax on using this stretch of water.
 I accept—I hope that the Bill’s promoters do as well—that this has to be a two-way street.
 Those who navigate cannot be charged more if they are going to receive a pretty similar service.
 There has to be a clear benefit.
 I have raised the issue with the Bill’s promoters and they have advised me that the commissioners recognise that navigators being asked to pay charges will have to get something in return for their money—there is no two ways about that.
 They have agreed with the Inland Waterways Association, the East Anglian Waterways Association and the National Association of Boat Owners that they will set up a users’ panel, if the Bill is passed and the framework modernised.
 The panel will be able to discuss an annual programme of maintenance improvements before each year’s charges are set.
 The precise arrangements for the panel have not yet been agreed, but the commissioners could certainly set out more detail before the Bill Committee if that would be helpful.

 I hope that that provides some reassurance to the House, but again this is a matter we could explore in some depth in Committee.
-I would just make the point that, as with the older Acts that currently regulate it, we may wish to consider carefully how much we want to put on the face of a Bill and how much could sensibly be left to allow some flexibility for the day-to-day management of the levels.
+I would just make the point that, as with the older regulatory Acts, we may wish to consider carefully how much we want to put on the face of a Bill and how much could sensibly be left to allow some flexibility for the day-to-day management of the levels.

 I am pleased to speak to the private Bill on behalf of the official Opposition.
 I thank the hon.
 Member for Torbay (Kevin Foster) for so thoroughly covering the background and setting out why the Bill is needed.
 I would like to emphasise a few points, because I think it is important that the House has a clear understanding of the proposals and of why the Bill is needed.

-The Bill amends and updates the powers of the Middle Level Commissioners to regulate navigation on the Middle Level of the Fens.
-It would bring the Middle Level into line with powers granted to the Environment Agency, the Canal and River Trust, and the Norfolk Broads Authority.
+The Bill amends and updates the powers of the Middle Level Commissioners to regulate navigation on the Middle Level of the fens.
+It will bring the Middle Level into line with powers granted to the Environment Agency, the Canal & River Trust, and the Norfolk Broads Authority.
 We have heard that the existing legislation dates from the 18th and 19th centuries, primarily the Middle Level Act 1862, and so it is remarkably out of date.